Skip to main content

 Use JSON-RPC when you need raw, untyped, opcode-level access for wallets, indexers, simulators, or anything that calls an EVM node directly.
 Use Foundational API (REST) when you need decoded, typed, multi-chain reads such as token balances, NFT metadata, USD pricing, and transaction histories.
 Use Streaming API (WebSocket) when you need real-time event streams.
 Use Pipeline for bulk historical analytics and event-table exports.
 Use Hyperliquid for Hyperliquid-specific perp/spot account, market, and L2 book data.
 Use x402 when an autonomous agent needs blockchain data without an API key.

-GoldRush JSON-RPC gives you raw, uniform JSON-RPC access to every chain GoldRush supports.
-It is drop-in compatible with viem, ethers, web3.js, and web3.py, with archive depth, debug_*, and trace_* on every supported chain.
+GoldRush JSON-RPC gives you raw, uniform JSON-RPC access to every chain GoldRush supports: EVM chains and Solana.
+On EVM chains it is drop-in compatible with viem, ethers, web3.js, and web3.py, with archive depth, debug_*, and trace_*.
+On Solana it speaks the full Solana JSON-RPC and WebSocket subscription protocol, drop-in compatible with @solana/kit, @solana/web3.js, and solana-py.

 Note: GoldRush JSON-RPC uses the same API key as your other GoldRush products.
 No new account, no second dashboard.